lamdu/hypertypes/README.md

     | RExtend String (Node k Typ) (Node k Row)
 ```

-Differences:
+Differences from the simple type definition:

-* The child nodes are parameterized by a type variable "k"
+* The types are parameterized by `k`
-* Nodes are specified via the `Node` type-synonym which "ties the knot"
+* Nodes are specified via the `Node` type-synonym which "ties the knot", with `k` and the node type

-## What kind of processing does `syntax-tree` do for me
+## What can syntax-tree do for you

+* HKD variants of standard classes like `Functor`
-* Helpers for recursive processing and transformation of ASTs
+* Helpers for recursive processing and transformation of nested structures
-* Provides existing structures for common terms and fix-points
 * A generic implementation for unification of terms
 * A generic and fast implementation of a Hindley-Milner type inference algorithm (["Efficient generalization with levels"](http://okmij.org/ftp/ML/generalization.html#levels))
+* Implementations for common AST terms and useful fix-points

 ## The underlying principle: `Knot`s

 * We want ASTs to be parameterized by fix-points
-* We want fix-points to be parameterized by ASTs, too
+* Fix-points are parameterized by the ASTs, too
 * Therefore, ASTs and fix-points need to be mutually parameterized by each other
 * This results in infinite types, as the AST is parameterized by something which may be parameterized by the AST itself.